BELLINGHAM - North State Street is getting a temporary green space in front of the Herald Building.

-The city's first parklet popped up for a temporary stay last summer in front of La Fiamma Wood Fire Pizza on Railroad Avenue.
-Sustainable Connections helped put together the parklet project with donated labor and supplies, so there was no cost to the city.
+The movable mini-park was first installed in summer 2012 in front of La Fiamma Wood Fire Pizza on Railroad Avenue.
+Sustainable Connections helped put together the parklet with donated labor and supplies, so there was no cost to the city.